aptech/docs/docs/CR-plotAddTextbox.rst

 ::

-    //Simulate and plot simple linear model
-    b_0 = 2;
+    // Simulate and plot simple linear model b_0 = 2;
     b_1 = 1.7;
     x = rndn(100, 1);
     y = b_0 + b_1 .* x + rndn(100, 1);
     plotScatter(x, y);

-    //Declare instance of plotAnnotation structure
+    // Declare instance of plotAnnotation structure
-    //and fill in with default values
-    struct plotAnnotation myTextbox;
+    // and fill in with default values struct plotAnnotation myTextbox;
     myTextbox = annotationGetDefaults();

-    //Set textbox background to 'light gray' with 20% opacity annotationSetBkd(&myTextbox, "light gray", 0.2);
+    // Set textbox background to 'light gray' with 20% opacity annotationSetBkd(&myTextbox, "light gray", 0.2);

-    //Turn off line surrounding textbox by setting thickness to 0px annotationSetLineThickness(&myTextbox, 0);
+    // Turn off line surrounding textbox by setting thickness to 0px annotationSetLineThickness(&myTextbox, 0);

-    //Create text for textbox, using HTML
-    box_text = "α = 2; β<sub>1</sub> = 1.7";
+    // Create text for textbox, using HTML box_text = "α = 2; β<sub>1</sub> = 1.7";

-    //The top-left corner of the text box
+    // The top-left corner of the text box
-    //will be located at the coordinates (0, -1) x_start = 0;
+    // will be located at the coordinates (0, -1)
+    x_start = 0;
     y_start = -1;

-    //Add textbox to last draw graph
-    plotAddTextbox(myTextbox, box_text, x_start, y_start);
+    // Add textbox to last draw graph plotAddTextbox(myTextbox, box_text, x_start, y_start);

 Using a procedure to apply your settings